 - At a hotel, you can work on US$1 per bag for the porter carrying your luggage, and US$2 - US$5 per day for housekeeping

-- If you take a taxi anywhere, then work towards a tip of 10 to 15% of the fare
+- If you take a taxi, aim at giving a tip of 10-15% of the fare.

-You will find that having a stack of dollar bills is really handy for tips, so make sure you break up some of your larger notes when you arrive!
+You’ll find having a stack of dollar bills is really handy for tips, so make sure you break up some of your larger notes when you arrive!

-Canada has adopted much of the same practice as the USA, but just make sure you are tipping in Canadian dollars and not in USA dollars - the locals will appreciate it!
-Again, as a guide you can work towards 15 to 20% tip at a restaurant; 10 - 15% for a taxi ride and C$1 per drink at a bar.
+Canada has adopted much of the same practice as the USA, but just make sure you’re tipping in Canadian dollars and not in USA dollars – the locals will appreciate it, eh!
+Again, as a guide you can work towards 15 -20% tip at a restaurant, 10-15% for a taxi ride, and $1 per drink at a bar.

 While we're talking about this side of the world, let's look at Me-hi-co!

 Again, Mexico has followed the path of the US when it comes to tipping practices, especially in high-tourist areas.
-It has become customary to leave a 10 - 15% tip at a restaurant, but if you're at a bar or a casual eatery, then a tip is not expected.
-In Mexico, the minimum wage is really low - about 80 Mexican pesos per day (about NZ$6), so it won't hurt to be generous!
+It has become customary to leave a 10-15% tip at a restaurant, but if you're at a bar or a casual eatery, a tip is not expected.
+In Mexico, the minimum wage is really low – about 80 Mexican pesos per day (about AU$6), so it won't hurt to be generous!

-In South Africa the minimum wage is about R20 an hour (about NZ$2), so tips play an important part in supplementing the income of many people.
+In South Africa, the minimum wage is about R20 an hour (less than AU$2), so tips play an important part in supplementing the income of many people.
 So, when you're travelling around South Africa, tipping is expected.

-- In a restaurant, a 10 to 15% tip is the norm, and really, you only tip 10% if your service was standard - if it is above standard, you would tip more.
+- In a restaurant, a 10-15% tip is the norm, and really, you only tip 10% if your service was standard.
+If it’s above standard, you would tip more.
 In the case of poor service, you don't need to tip, but you should explain it to the restaurant manager so they know why

 - Parking attendants and security guards are commonplace in SA, and you would tip them about R2 each, depending on how long you are parked for